chombo-discharge/chombo-discharge/Sphinx/source/Base/Overview.rst

      - **Mostly explicit**.
    * - Parallel IO?
      - **Yes**, using HDF5.
+   * - Checkpoint-restart?
+     - **Yes**, for both fluid and particles.

 An early version of ``chombo-discharge`` used sub-cycling in time, but this has now been replaced with global time stepping methods.
 That is, all the AMR levels are advanced using the same time step.
 ``chombo-discharge`` has also incorporated many changes to the EB functionality supplied by ``Chombo``.
 This includes much faster grid generation, support for polygon surfaces, and many performance optimizations (in particular to the EB formulation).

 ``chombo-discharge`` supports both fluid and particle methods, and can use multply parallel distributed grids (see :ref:`Chap:Realm`) for individually load balancing e.g. the fluid and particle grids.
 Although many abstractions are in place so that user can describe a new set of physics, or write entirely new solvers into ``chombo-discharge`` and still use the embedded boundary formalism, ``chombo-discharge`` also provides several physics modules for describing various types of problems.
-These modules reside in :file:`$DISCHARGE_HOME/Physics`.
+These modules reside in :file:`$DISCHARGE_HOME/Physics` and are also listed in :ref:`Chap:ImplementedModels`.

 Design approach
 ---------------